This page is sponsored by Sara Tesler

 Bleeding after Relations

 Endometriosis in the vagina or vaginal cervix can also lead to bleeding after relations.
-Women with endometriosis should be especially careful about the following precautions, which are advisable for all couples:
+When a woman has endometriosis, the couple should be especially careful about the precautions for marital relations outlined in our article on stains.

 Pain